CarlosAMolina/aws-s3-diff/README.md

 # AWS S3 Diff

+Warning.
+This project is working correctly but is under development.
+It will change until the version 1.0.0 is released.

 ## Introduction

 This project allows you to compare AWS S3 files between different AWS accounts.

+Example of results file: [here](tests/expected-results/analysis.csv).

 ## How to run the program